griffithlab/rnabio.org/_posts/0008-07-01-Differentiation_trajectory.md

 FeaturePlot(object = rep135, features = c("Cd44", "Krt14", "Krt5", "Krt16", "Krt6a"))
 ```

-To more comprehensively see where the basal and luminal cells are, we can create a cell type score by averaging the expressio of a group of genes and ploting the score.
+To more comprehensively see where the basal and luminal cells are, we can create a cell type score by averaging the expression of a group of genes and ploting the score.

 ```R
 cell_type_Basal_marker_gene_list <- list(c("Cd44", "Krt14", "Krt5", "Krt16", "Krt6a"))